Assessed Signal – June 2026

 Assessed Signal – April 2026

 The regulatory collision between California’s AI procurement Executive Order and the Trump administration’s federal preemption framework has created a dual compliance burden, with Colorado’s AI Act and the EU AI Act both reaching enforceability within the same operational quarter.
 The U.S. Intelligence Community’s 2026 Annual Threat Assessment designates AI as a defining national security priority for the first time at this prominence, documenting adversarial use in active conflict operations and state-sponsored data extortion campaigns.
-At RSAC 2026, CrowdStrike reported the average adversary breakout time has collapsed to 29 minutes, AI-enabled attacks increased 89 percent year-over-year, and one Fortune 500 organization discovered more than 600 AI agents running in its environment without any security ownership.

 Assessed Signal – March 2026